klaarnut/user-docs/en/apps.md

 RVsitebuilder 7 is a full function CMS, and it's also a tool that allows you to have more Apps to use with your website aside from features in content editor.

-Almost 10 FREE Apps are available by default, and much more in [RVsitebuilder Apps Marketplace](https://apps.rvsitebuilder.com/) that you can install to use with your website.
-Free, cheap, and reasonable price Apps are all selectable.

 Once **Apps** clicked, you will be at My Apps page.

 It lists all current enabled apps for your website.
 The default 7 apps are always enabled for every website by default.